 Checkin’ out the finished product.

-Once we’re finished with the code on our test server, we send you that link and invite you to wander around, peek in the closets, snoop in the medicine cabinet and generally try your best to break things.
+Once we’ve settled on the layouts and applied them to all of your initial content, we invite you to wander around, peek in the closets, snoop in the medicine cabinet and generally try your best to break things.
 We hope you’ll be unsuccessful at that, but if you are – it’s doubly helpful.
 Let’s take a look at what seems hesitant, or less than intuitive, and talk about it.
 Find the dead-ends, cul-de-sacs, and flat-out silly connectors.
 Get Grandma to test it, along with your six-year-old nephew.
-Studio cat Elliott is our chief end-user tester at Rowboat Media, so we try to make our designs accessible to those who lack thumbs and are easily distracted by dental floss.

 Let’s LAUNCH this baby and make some NOISE!

 Once the site has been cat-tested and approved, and you say you’re thrilled with the idea of it showing up under your very own domain name, you let us know.
-Once your account is paid in full, we’ll get you live on your own domain, test the live site, and break a bottle of champagne over the nearest pointy corner we can find.
+We’ll get you live on your own domain, test the live site, and break a bottle of champagne over the nearest pointy corner we can find.
 You don’t EVEN want to clean up that mess.
 We then follow up with a congratulatory email to you, make some noise with our social media networks about it, and strongly encourage you to do the same.